FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Method

 Motion masks are estimated by using an off-the-shelf instance segmentation network \cite{he2017MaskRCNN}.
-Of the detected instances, we retain all potentially dynamic classes (e.g. person, car, skateboard) with a confidence above a threshold that is intentionally chosen to be small ($p=0.1$), since discarding potentially dynamic content is worse than retaining static content.
+Of the detected instances, we retain potentially dynamic classes (e.g. person, car) with a confidence above an intentionally small threshold ($p=0.1$) to avoid discarding dynamic content.
 Overly small instances are removed via morphological opening, where we use a large dilation filter mask to create a wide boundary around the remaining segments which allows for learning a better transition from static to dynamic regions.
-Li~\etal~\cite{li2021NeuralSceneFlow} also utilize dynamic masks, but employ them in a separate hard-mining stage in the beginning of the training to sample additional rays around dynamic regions.
+The segmentation mask also allows us to downscale the $\mathcal{L}_{slow}$ loss at potentially dynamic pixels, encouraging a stronger scene flow.
+Li~\etal~\cite{li2021NeuralScene} also utilize dynamic masks, but use them in a separate stage at the beginning of the training to sample additional rays in dynamic regions.

-\paragraph{Fine-tuning of rendering backbone:} To further increase the visual rendering quality we fine-tune the rendering backbone on the current scene.
-This is possible with minimum computational overhead, since GNT is already part of the optimization loop of the scene flow network.
+\paragraph{Fine-tuning of rendering backbone:} To further increase the rendering quality we also fine-tune the rendering backbone per-scene.
+This is possible with minimum computational overhead, since GNT is part of the optimization loop of the scene flow network.
 We found this especially beneficial in combination with the optical flow loss, since the fine-tuning leads to refined attention weights of the ray transformer and therefore a more refined optical flow loss.